LaGrange, New York

 LaGrange (/ləˈgreɪndʒ/ lə-GRAYNJ) is a town in Dutchess County, New York, United States.
 The population was 15,975 at the 2020 census.
 The town was named after the estate of the Marquis de Lafayette.

 History

-The town was originally established in 1821 as "Freedom" from parts of the towns of Beekman and Fishkill, but confusion with another location caused the name to be changed to "LaGrange" in 1828.
+The town was originally established in 1821 as "Freedom" from parts of the towns of Beekman and Fishkill.
+Confusion with Freedom, a town in Cattaraugus County that had been settled ten years earlier and established one year earlier, caused the name to be changed to "LaGrange" in 1828.

 Geography

 According to the United States Census Bureau, the town has a total area of 104.5 km2, of which 103.3 km2 is land and 1.2 km2, or 1.17%, is water.
 The town of LaGrange is located within the Hudson Valley region of New York.
 The towns bordering LaGrange are Union Vale to the east, Beekman to the southeast, East Fishkill and Wappinger to the south, Poughkeepsie to the west, and Pleasant Valley to the north, with a small part of Washington also bordering LaGrange.